Common Cause Community Applications

 The Substance Free Community (SFC) is for sophomores, juniors & seniors who wish to live with other students to embrace a substance-free lifestyle both within the building and beyond.
 Residents will compose their floors' goals and norms, which are consistent with University expectations and their own values.
 Students in this community will be required to work with their formats to sponsor and attend monthly programs which meet their needs as upperclassman and will encourage and evolving discussion of what it means to be substance-free at Brandeis.

-For Seniors: Balanced Living House
+Balanced Living House

 Balanced Living House (BLH) is a building in Ridgewood for seniors who wish to learn more about wellness for their body, mind, and spirit as they prepare for life beyond Brandeis.
 Students in this house will be required to sponsor and attend monthly programs, which meet their needs as seniors and will encourage life-long wellness.
 Attendance is taken at these programs and students who fail to fulfill their obligations to the Balanced Living House will be reassigned.
 Only seniors in good conduct standing and who will be enrolled for the full academic year are eligible to apply.
 Students in this community are also strongly encouraged to register for the Senior Year Experience PE Class.